 What is covered?
 What is the limit?
-What wi II I pay?
-Out-of-network Therapeutic Injections No limit Deductible, then 20% coinsurance Not covered
+What w ill I pay?
+In-network Out-of-network Therapeutic Injections No limit Deductible, then 20% coinsurance Not covered

 What services are included?
 Shots given in the provider's office.
 Supplies used during the visit, such as serums, needles, and syringes.
 Three teaching doses for self-injectable specialty drugs.
 Related benefit information See Prescription Drugs for self-injectable specialty drug coverage For immunization benefits, see Preventive Care.
 For allergy shot benefits, see Allergy Testing and Treatment.
 See Infusion Therapy for drug therapy and pain management benefit details.